Lac du Bonnet, Manitoba

 Lac du Bonnet is a town in Manitoba, Canada located 115 km northeast of Winnipeg on the west shore of the Winnipeg River.
 It is surrounded by the Rural Municipality of Lac du Bonnet.
 The word "Bonnet" is pronounced by locals as "bonny."

 History

 The lake after which Lac du Bonnet takes its name was named by the French explorer and fur trader Pierre Gaultier La Verendrye, c.
 1732.
 The shape of the lake, itself part of the Winnipeg River, is said to have reminded him of a bonnet.
 The name "Lac du Bonnet" appears on a map of the explorer Joseph Derouen as early as 1760.

 Beginning in 1926, Lac du Bonnet was home to the #1 Wing of the Royal Canadian Air Force.
 As a backup communication system to wireless telephone transmitters, aircraft carried pigeons aboard, and as such a pigeon rookery was established on the air force base.
 RCAF operations in Lac du Bonnet continued until 1937.

-During the 2025 Canadian wildfires, the city was forced to evacuate.
+During the 2025 Canadian wildfires, a portion of the municipality of Lac du Bonnet was forced to evacuate.